beck24/stencil-component-prefetch/readme.md

 # State-changing Component prefetch example

-If you have a component you want to prefetch, but it modifies state you can add a new prop for the component
+If you have a component you want to prefetch, but it modifies state you can add a new prop to the component

     @Prop() prefetching: boolean = false;